CiscoSE/webhooksimple/README.rst

        event: "created"
        target_url: "https://your_url_here"

-Make sure that the ``name`` of your web hook is always unique since this is what webhookSimple will use to identify and synchronise your webhooks.
-Your ::vars.yml:: **must include**  an *adapter* that specifies the kind of api we are interacting with as well as the authentication details.
+Make sure that the ``name`` of your webhook is always unique since this is what webhookSimple will use to identify and synchronise your webhooks.
+Your ::vars.yml:: **must include**  an *adapter* that specifies the kind of API we are interacting with, as well as the authentication details.
 Leave this to the provided ``parser.WebexTeamsWebhookManager`` for now and add the access token in the correct spot.

 *vars.yml*: